UCD-pbio-rclub/Rclub-r4ds_Cassandra.Baker/R-club-June-7/Data_Import.md

 ## 2     a     b
 ```

 Again, it's unclear what this is intended to look like.
 As far as I can tell, this doesn't have any obvious errors.
 Maybe they wanted "a,b" then "1,2" then "a,b" all in one column? `read_delim()` would need to be used to accomplish this.
+Or maybe everything is being read as a character because integers and characters are mixed together in the columns.

 ```r
 # d modified